Brad Crouch

-Bradley Crouch (born 14 January 1994) is a professional Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
+Bradley Crouch (born 14 January 1994) is a former professional Australian rules footballer who played for the Adelaide Football Club and the St Kilda Football Club in the Australian Football League (AFL).
 He was recruited by the Adelaide Football Club with the second selection in the 2011 mini-draft.
 He is the older brother and former teammate of Matt Crouch.
 Crouch and his family are from Beaufort, near Ballarat in Victoria.

 AFL career

 Early Adelaide career

 Playing for Vic Country in the 2011 AFL Under 18 Championships, Crouch was named in the Under-18 All-Australian side as a half-back flanker.
 After this, he was drafted a year earlier than usual under the 2011 mini-draft rules, and was not permitted to play in 2012.
 Instead, he played for West Adelaide in the SANFL.
 However, he did get special clearance from the AFL to play one pre-season game for Adelaide against the Brisbane Lions in Alice Springs.
 During the season he injured his hamstring and missed out on two months of football.